Ibadan Republic

-The Ibadan Republic or the Ibadan Empire was a powerful Yoruba state in present-day Nigeria.
+The Ibadan Republic was a powerful Yoruba state in present-day Nigeria.
 It emerged in the 19th century following the collapse of the Oyo Empire.
 Initially a war camp in the 1820s, Ibadan evolved into a major military power after its decisive victory against the Ilorin Emirate in 1838 at the Battle of Òsogbo.
 This victory not only halted the Fula jihad's advance but also established Ibadan as the principal defender of the Yoruba region, propelling its imperial ambitions.
-Its empire, however, was relatively short-lived, lasting until its incorporation into British colonial Nigeria in 1893.
+Its empire however was relatively short-lived, lasting until its incorporation into British colonial Nigeria in 1893.

 Formation

 Ibadan's rise was fueled by several factors.
 The collapse of the Oyo Empire created a power vacuum, allowing Ibadan to consolidate its power.
 Its unique military system, based on merit rather than heredity, cultivated a formidable fighting force.
 Strategic alliances, particularly with the British, initially provided access to firearms and other resources.
 Ibadan's central location within Yorubaland enabled it to control vital trade routes and the flow of valuable goods like palm oil, strengthening its economic and military power.
 The population of the capital was 60,000 to 100,000 by 1851.